Excess salt could trigger or amplify autoimmune diseases

 Even short-term disruption of mitochondrial function has lasting consequences on the immune regulatory capacity of Tregs in various experimental models.

-« Since Tregs also play a role in diseases such as cancer or cardiovascular disease, further exploration of these sodium-triggered effects could offer new strategies to modify Treg function in different types of diseases. ». « But future studies are needed to understand the molecular mechanisms in more detail and to clarify their potential relationship to disease. »
+« Since Tregs also play a role in diseases such as cancer or cardiovascular disease, further exploration of these sodium-triggered effects might offer new strategies to modify Treg function in different types of diseases. ». « But future studies are needed to understand the molecular mechanisms in more detail and to clarify their potential relationship to disease. »

 For more information, see the links below.